androide-osorio/funnel-sandbox/README.md

 Afterwards, I designed the overall look I wanted the tool to have on Figma.
 From the criteria, I decided the tool should:

-+ Have a friendly user interface that only suggests the user to do or focus on one thing at a time.
+- Have a friendly user interface that only suggests the user to focus on one thing at a time.
-+ Additional information, such as the code and the funnel specs, are presented as auxiliary content.
+- Additional information, such as the code and the funnel specs, are presented as auxiliary content.
-+ When possible, users shouldn't have to deal with the funnel code directly, so they should be able to inspect details of each page and block individually.
+- When possible, users shouldn't have to deal with the funnel code directly, so they should be able to inspect details of each page and block individually.

 The initial design can be seen on the image below.